Self-Harm Awareness Month

 - Isolation: People who engage in self-harm often withdraw from relationships and activities and isolate themselves, even if these were activities or relationships they previously enjoyed a great deal.

 It is important to note that, despite the pain, self-harm does bring a person some relief.
-However, they also experience a lot of shame, not to mention the stigma that comes with being a person who self-harms.
-There is a tendency for people to label those who self-harm as attention seekers, which only results in further isolation and alienation.
+However, they also experience a lot of shame.
+In addition, the stigma that comes with being a person who self-harms.
+There is a tendency for people to label those who self-harm as attention seekers.
+This only results in further isolation and alienation.

 Therefore, friends and family of people who are suspected of self-harm must stay supportive and avoid judgment.
 Encourage them to seek counseling, and drive them to appointments.
 Listen to their feelings and their experiences and never make them feel worse for their behavior.